William Fargo: Early life

-William George Fargo was born in Pompey in Onondaga County, New York on May 20, 1818.
-He was the eldest of twelve children of William C. Fargo (1791–1878) (formerly of New London, Connecticut) and Stacy Chappel Strong (1799–1869).
+William George Fargo was born in Pompey in Onondaga County, New York, on May 20, 1818.
+He was the eldest of twelve children of William C. Fargo (1791–1878) and Stacy Chappel Strong (1799–1869).
 His younger brother was James Congdell Strong Fargo (1829–1915), president of the American Express Company for 30 years.
 William's education consisted only of the rudiments taught in a country school as he left school at the age of 13 to carry the mail in Pompey and help support his family.

 His father, who was born in New London, Connecticut, fought in the War of 1812.
 The elder Fargo was stationed at Fort Niagara and fought in the battle of Queenston Heights under General Van Rensselaer that resulted in the death of British General Isaac Brock.
-Fargo was wounded in right thigh, just before the Americans took possession of the ground.
+Fargo was wounded in his right thigh, just before the Americans took possession of the ground.

-His grandfather was William Beebe Fargo (1757–1801), who served with distinction in the American Revolutionary War, the son of William Fargo (1726–1813).
-His great-grandfather was the son of Moses Fargo (1691–1798) and the grandson of Moses Fargo (1648–1742), who was born in Lyons, France.
-His father Jacent Fargeau, had emigrated with his wife and children to Wales, from where Moses and his elder brother Aaron went to Norfolk, Connecticut in 1670.
+His grandfather, William Beebe Fargo (1757–1801), served with distinction in the American Revolutionary War, the son of William Fargo (1726–1813).
+His great-grandfather was the son of Moses Fargo (1691–1798) and the grandson of Moses Fargo (1648–1742), who was born in Lyon, France.
+His father Jacent "Jason" Fargeau, had emigrated with his wife and children to Wales, from where Moses and his elder brother Aaron went to Norfolk, Connecticut, in 1670.